-Whatever their preference, be it food, fashion, or anything else, students get the chance to practice their Japanese every day as shop assistants.
+Whatever their preference, be it food, fashion, or anything else, students get the chance to practise their Japanese in jobs as shop assistants.
 Some examples include: convenience stores, clothing companies, and grocery markets.
-On average the pay is ¥1,000 to ¥1,800 per hour, and with a wide variety of companies, students can pick the industry they wish to work.
+On average the pay is ¥1,000 to ¥1,800 per hour.
+With a wide variety of companies, students can pick the industry they wish to work.

 How to apply for a part-time job in Japan

 Once a job opening is found, submit the application.
 If the application asks you to visit the store, it is best to call ahead of time and arrange a meeting with the manager.
-You should also submit your resume in person if the shop has posted a Staff Wanted sign.
-Look for the Boshūchū (募集中) sign, which means the place is currently taking applications.
+You should also submit your resume in person if the shop has posted a “Staff Wanted” sign.
+Look for the boshūchū (募集中) sign, which means the place is currently taking applications.